Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Introduction and definitions

-We say that an identity isotopy is \emph{torsion-low} if it is torsion-low at each of its fixed points.
 A torsion-low maximal isotopy gives more information than a usual one.
 We have the following three results related to the questions at the beginning of this section.
-The first two will be proved in Section \ref{T: existence of globle torsion-low isotopy}, while the third is an immediately corollary of Proposition \ref{P: rotation set of a torsion-low local isotopy} and Theorem \ref{T: main}.
+The first one will be proved in Section \ref{S: Local dynamics of the locally transverse foliation of a torsion-low local isotopy}, the second will be proved in the end of Section \ref{S: existence of a torsion-low maximal isotopy}, and the third one is an immediately corollary of Proposition \ref{P: rotation set of a torsion-low local isotopy} and Theorem \ref{T: main}.

-\begin{prop} Let $f$ be an area preserving homeomorphism of $M$ that is isotopic to the identity and has finitely many fixed points.
-Let Then, there exists a torsion-low identity isotopy of $f$ with $n$ fixed points. \end{prop}
+\begin{proposition} Let $f$ be an area preserving homeomorphism of $M$ that is isotopic to the identity, $I$ a maximal isotopy of $f$ that is torsion-low at $z\in\mathrm{Fix}(I)$, and $\mathcal{F}$ a transverse foliation of $I$.
+If $z$ is an isolated singularity of $\mathcal{F}$, then we have the following results: \begin{itemize} \item[-]if $z$ is an isolated fixed point of $f$ such that the Lefschetz index $i(f,z)\ne 1$, then $z$ is a saddle of $\mathcal{F}$ and $i(\mathcal{F},z)=i(f,z)$; \item[-]if $z$ is an isolated fixed point of $f$ such that the Lefschetz index $i(f,z)=1$, or if $z$ is not isolated in $\mathrm{Fix}(f)$, then $z$ is a sink or a source of $\mathcal{F}$. \end{itemize} \end{proposition}

-\begin{prop} Let $f$ be an area preserving homeomorphism of $M$ that is isotopic to the identity, $I$ be a maximal identity isotopy that is torsion-low at $z\in\mathrm{Fix}(I)$, and $\mathcal{F}$ be a transverse foliation of $I$.
-If $z$ is isolated in the set of singularities of $\mathcal{F}$, then we have the following results: \begin{itemize} \item[-]if $z$ is an isolated fixed point of $f$ such that $i(f,z)\ne 1$, then $z$ is a saddle\footnote{The precise definitions of a saddle, a sauces and a sink will be given in Section \ref{S: pre-dynamics of foliation}.} of $\mathcal{F}$ and $i(\mathcal{F},z)=i(f,z)$; \item[-]if $z$ is an isolated fixed point of $f$ such that $i(f,z)=1$, or if $z$ is not isolated in $\mathrm{Fix}(f)$, then $z$ is a sink or a source of $\mathcal{F}$. \end{itemize} \end{prop}
+\begin{proposition} Let $f$ be an area preserving homeomorphism of $M$ that is isotopic to the identity and has finitely many fixed points.
+Let